-1 age
+Page

 General 1

 Questions and Answers About the Meeting and Voting 1

 Governance of the Company 5

 General 5

 Leadership Structure 5

 Risk Oversight 5

-Code of Business Conduct and Ethics.
-5
+Code of Business Conduct and Ethics 5

+Stock Ownership Guidelines 6

+Policy Prohibiting Hedging of our Securities 6

+Clawbacks 6

+Insider Trading Policies and Procedures 7

-Committees of the Board of Directors.
-6
+Committees of the Board of Directors 7

-Director Qualifications 7
+Director Qualifications 8

-Independence of Directors 8
+Independence of Directors 9

+Non-Management Director Executive Sessions 9

-Communications with Directors 8
+Communications with Directors 9

-Compensation of Directors 9
+Compensation of Directors 10

 Stock Ownership of Certain Beneficial Owners, Directors and Officers 11

-Election of Directors (Proposal 1) 12
+Proposal 1 - Election of Directors 12

-Executive Compensation 17
+Highlights of our Compensation Program and Governance Practices 17

 What We Do/What We Don't Do 17

+Executive Compensation 19

-Compensation Program 18
+Compensation Program 19

+19

-The Role of Say-on-Pay Votes 18
+The Role of Say-on-Pay Votes 20

-Objectives of our Compensation Program 18
+20

-Compensation Setting Process 19
+Compensation Setting Process.
+20

-Components of Executive Compensation 19
+Components of Executive Compensation 23

-Stock Ownership Guidelines 22

-Policy Prohibiting Hedging of our Securities 23

-Clawbacks 23

-Compensation of Part-Time Named Executive Officers 23
+Compensation of Part-Time Named Executive Officers.

-Compensation of the Chairman and Vice Chairman of the Board 23
+Compensation of the Chairman and Vice Chairman of the Board 24

 Analysis 24

-Summary Compensation Table 27
+Summary Compensation Table 26

-Grant of Plan Based Awards During 2021 28
+Grant of Plan Based Awards During 2024 27

-Outstanding Equity Awards at Fiscal Year End 29
+Outstanding Equity Awards at Fiscal Year End 28

-Option Exercises and Stock Vested 29
+Option Exercises and Stock Vested.
+28

+Potential Payments upon Termination or Change-in-Control 29

 Pay Ratio 30

+Pay Versus Performance 31

-Certain Relationships and Related Transactions 31
+Certain Relationships and Related Transactions 34

+Proposal 2 - Advisory Approval of the Compensation of Executives 36

-Independent Registered Public Accounting Firm (Proposal 2) 33
+Proposal 3 - Independent Registered Public Accounting Firm 37

+General 37

+Audit and Other Fees 37

+Pre-Approval Policy for Audit and Non-Audit Services 37

-Report of the Audit Committee 34
+Report of the Audit Committee 38

-One Liberty Properties, Inc. 2022 Incentive Plan (Proposal 3) 35
+Proposal 4 - One Liberty Properties, Inc.'s 2025 Incentive Plan 39

-Delinquent Section 16(a) Reports 40
+Delinquent Section 16(a) Reports 44

-Additional Information and Notice of Internet Availability of Proxy Materials 40
+Additional Information and Notice of Internet Availability of Proxy Materials 44

-One Liberty Properties, Inc. 2022 Incentive Plan Annex A
+Annex A - One Liberty Properties Inc 's 2025 Incentive Plan A-1